 Similar keywords: agile, deadline-oriented, able to multitask, works well under pressure

-Flexible: Or sometimes "no job too small" or "willing to pitch in"—these kinds of keywords indicate a company that may have a very flat organization.
-Don't expect to have someone printing out documents for you; in a flexible work environment, workers are often expected to solve their own problems.
+Or sometimes "no job too small" or "willing to pitch in"—these kinds of keyword indicate a company that may have a very flat organization.
+Don't expect to have someone printing out documents for you: in a flexible work environment, workers are often expected to solve their own problems.

-Similar keywords: works well under pressure, thinks outside of the box, multi-tasking
+Similar keywords: works well under pressure, thinks outside of the box, multitasking

-Growth opportunity: This could indicate a few things, from a low salary to high turnover at the job.
+This could indicate a few things, from a low salary to high turnover in the job.
 A position with a "high potential for growth" is likely something you won't stay at long—which could mean that you'll be promoted to a better role, or that the job is so onerous that no one stays in the spot for very long.

-Ninja: Most commonly seen in start-up and tech job descriptions, ninjas—or gurus and wizards—are an updated version of "passionate" employees.
+Most commonly seen in start-up and tech job descriptions, ninjas—or gurus and wizards—are an updated version of "passionate" employees.
 Companies use this word to show that they're looking for a superstar—the best of the best—and also to convey that the environment in the office is young, fun, and energetic.

 Similar keywords: Guru, wizard, rock star, Jedi, superhero, evangelist

-Passionate: Use of this word in a job description indicates that employees are expected to do more than punch in and out; the company wants employees who are enthused about the work involved, the industry, and the company.
+Use of this word in a job description indicates that employees are expected to do more than punch in and out: the company wants employees who are enthused about the work involved, the industry, and the company.
 No complainers or clock-watchers wanted!

 Similar keywords: enthusiastic, high energy, committed

-Results-oriented: Did you save your company money in your last position?
-Eliminate an inefficiency?
-Participate in an award-winning project?
-Use this keyword as an excuse to trot out some of your accomplishments in your cover letter (and interview, if you get one).Including this phrase means the company is interested in candidates who save money, staff time, increase sales, or whatever the desired outcome in the job's industry.
+How to show you have the skills: Use this keyword as an excuse to trot out some of your accomplishments in your cover letter (and interview, if you get one).Including this phrase means the company is interested in candidates who save money, staff time, increase sales, or whatever the desired outcome in the job's industry.

-Self-starter: Expect a position that won't involve a lot of handholding, weekly meetings with supervisors, or set check-ins.
-Highlight times you've worked independently.
-If you are someone that likes to ask a lot of questions or requires feedback and affirmation, this might not be a good role for you.
-And, if the role requires a lot of work that's new to you, this might not be a good fit – you'll be setting yourself up for failure if you take on a position with unfamiliar responsibilities that doesn't provide training or supervision.
+How to show you have the skills: Highlight times you've worked independently.
+If you are someone who likes to ask a lot of questions or requires feedback and affirmation, this might not be a good role for you.
+And if the role requires a lot of work that's new to you, this might not be a good fit.
+You'll be setting yourself up for failure if you take on a position with unfamiliar responsibilities that doesn't provide training or supervision.

 Similar keywords: proactive, works well under pressure, willing to work independently, entrepreneurial, independent, resourceful

-Team player: This common job advertisement phrase indicates that the company is more interested in results than in who did what.
-Emphasize your ability to work well with others, and your strengths at brainstorming and collaborating.
+How to show you have the skills: Emphasize your ability to work well with others, and your strengths at brainstorming and collaborating.
 You may want to speak from the "we" instead of the "I" while answering some questions during an interview.